taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 ## Dream 4: A vision of Mother (1 page)

-Min dreams of her mother Jina, her grandmother Magou, and all of the women who have been part of her lineage.
+Min dreams of her mother Jina, her grandmother Majhee, and all of the women who have been part of her lineage.
 She also dreams of the raw eSyrup culture in her skin, and its long life ever since it was born, way back before the Water Crisis.
 Min feels a strange pulsing in her body, it causes her pain and fear.

 ## Chapter 6